hburn7/osu-wiki/wiki/Tournaments/Official_support/en.md

 ## Eligibility criteria

-These core criteria and expectations **must** be adhered to in tournaments requesting official support.
-The tournament and any associated preliminary events **must** adhere to the defined eligibility criteria.
+Tournaments requesting official support (and any associated preliminary events) **must** adhere to the eligibility criteria.

 ### Format

 Format criteria are **inflexible, absolute fundamentals** that all officially-supported tournaments **must** abide by.
-Any violation of the below points will **immediately** result in a [revocation of support](#revocation-of-support).
+Any violation of the below points will immediately result in a [revocation of support](#revocation-of-support):

-**All** criteria listed below **must** be met:

-- The tournament series **must** NOT run more than two times per year.
+- The tournament series **must not** run more than two times per year.
 - The tournament format **must** be at least Round of 16 double-elimination or Round of 32 single-elimination.
   - For LAN tournaments, the format **must** be at least Round of 8 double-elimination or Round of 16 single-elimination.
-  - Larger formats, such as group stages and Swiss brackets, **may** also be used if they start with at least 16 teams and, if applicable and if starting with only 16 teams, break to a double-elimination bracket afterwards.
+  - Larger formats, such as group stages and Swiss brackets, **may** also be used **if** they start with at least 16 teams and, if applicable and if starting with only 16 teams, break to a double-elimination bracket afterwards.
-  - Draft or auction style tournaments **may** follow the same reduced bracket size as LAN events if they are open rank and have a minimum team size of 8.
+  - Draft or auction style tournaments **may** follow the same reduced bracket size as LAN events **if** they are open rank and have a minimum team size of 8.
     - Note: This applies to a maximum of 2 divisions for global or continental tournaments and 1 division for smaller-scale tournaments.
-  - To request official support for an alternate format, hosts **should** [submit a ticket](https://tcomm.hivie.tn/tickets/create) or contact [tournaments@ppy.sh](mailto:tournaments@ppy.sh).
-When in doubt, contact the committee.
+  - To request official support for an alternate format, hosts **must** [contact the committee](#contact) and receive written approval.
-  - [This report form](https://tcomm.hivie.tn/reports/create) is overseen by the committee.
-All users **should** use this form as needed.
-Any breaches of [expectations](#expectations), [other procedures](#other-procedures), or [eligibility](#eligibility-criteria) requirements **should** be reported.
-Users will never face consequences for reporting, provided they are not abusing the form.
 - The tournament **must** abide by the following content usage rules:
-  - Usage of any beatmaps which have a DMCA takedown notice in any form is strictly prohibited.
+  - Any beatmaps used in the tournament **must not** have a DMCA takedown notice.
-  - The creation or reuse of any beatmaps that violate [content usage permission rules](/wiki/Rules/Content_usage_permissions#artist-permissions) is strictly prohibited, except if they are **Ranked, Approved, or Loved**.
+  - The creation or reuse of any beatmaps that violate [content usage permission rules](/wiki/Rules/Content_usage_permissions#artist-permissions) **shall not** be used, **unless** they are Ranked, Approved, or Loved.
     - If permission to use disallowed songs is granted by the artist, the host **must** include proof of permission in their email to [tournaments@ppy.sh](mailto:tournaments@ppy.sh) upon tournament conclusion.
+Hosts **must** receive permission from the artist prior to its use in the tournament.
-  - Use the [mappool compliance](https://tcomm.hivie.tn/mappool-compliance) tool to ensure your tournament mappools are compliant and report any false positives.
+  - The [mappool compliance](https://tcomm.hivie.tn/mappool-compliance) tool **should** be used to ensure your tournament mappools are compliant.
-- Tournaments that are not open rank **must** adhere to these rank restriction ceilings:
+- Tournaments that are not open rank **must not** allow participants whose numeric global rank value is larger than:
   - osu!: 100,000
   - osu!taiko: 10,000
   - osu!catch: 5,000